Efficient Quantum Work Reservoirs at the Nanoscale: Approach to zero entropy production and work bounds

-Theorem \ref{thm:coincide} is one of the main results.
-It illustrates geometrically why the familiar thermodynamics bound cannot be achieved at the nanoscale.
-To achieve that bound, the entropy production must vanish.
-The work reservoir entropy change must be included:
+Theorem \ref{thm:coincide} is one of our main results.
+Appendix \ref{appendix:proof} gives the proof.
+Note that for two different states to have exactly same thermomajorization curve, there must be energy degeneracy in $H$ \cite{de2022geometric,mazurek2018decomposability}.
+Theorem \ref{thm:coincide} illustrates geometrically why the familiar thermodynamics bounds are not same as the bounds at the nanoscale.
+To approach the latter bounds, the entropy production needs to be arbitrarily small.
+Here, the work reservoir entropy change must be included:

-Under deterministic work extraction, the work reservoirs' initial and final states are pure states.
+Under deterministic work extraction, $\Delta S_{W}=0$ and the work reservoirs' initial and final states are pure states.
 They can only contract the system's thermomajorization curves along $x$-axis by a factor.
-And so, to achieve zero entropy production, the system's initial thermomajorization curve must coincide with its final thermomajorization curve up to a contraction factor.
+And so, to approach zero entropy production, the system's initial thermomajorization curve must coincide with its final thermomajorization curve up to a contraction factor.
 This is not always possible.
 Fig. \ref{fig:example} depicts the situation.